TkkrLab laser cutter

 To mark the exact cutting area, you can tape of the sides and use the cut-perimeter.gcode to cut out the exact dimesnions of the erea.
 Maybe in the feature we could install some steal rulers, but at this time it hasn’t been missed yet.

-The TkkrLab laser cutter will take mirrors with a diameter of 25mm and a thickness of 3mm.
+The TkkrLab laser cutter will take mirrors with a diameter of 20mm and a thickness of 3mm.
+(This stated 25mm before, which is wrong.)
 Base materials can either be Si Mo or Cu, the differences are described below.
 Currently installed are Si type mirrors.
 The current mirror set that is installed into the laser cutter is Si, however more recommended with novice use would Mo since they are more scratch and heat resistant.

 K9 Gold coated K9(BK7) crystal glass (borosilicate crown glass).
 They are far from ideal. when using them with a laser beam.
 They are of poor quality and can only be used with laser system of 35 watts and below.
 At least they are cheap Refractive index: n = 17.768